Hyperbolic groupoids and duality: Structure of the paper

-Chapter~\ref{s:preliminaries} is just an overview of some of technical tools used in the paper.
-In its first section we define a notion which is sometimes a convenient replacement of the notion of a metric, and is especially natural in the setting of hyperbolic dynamics and geometry.
+Chapter~\ref{s:preliminaries} is an overview of some of technical tools used in the paper.
+In its first section we define a notion that is sometimes a convenient replacement of the notion of a metric, and is especially natural in the setting of hyperbolic dynamics and geometry.
 Instead of working with a metric we work with a \emph{log-scale}, which is, up to an additive constant, logarithm (base less than one) of a metric.
-The triangle inequality is replaced then by the condition
+The triangle inequality is replaced by the condition

-for some constant $\delta$.
-It follows from Frink metrization lemma (see~\cite[Lemma~6.12]{kelley:gentop}) that any function satisfying this inequality (and the conditions $\ell(x, y)=\ell(y, x)$ and $\ell(x, y)=\infty\Leftrightarrow x=y$) is equal, up to an additive constant, to logarithm of a metric.
+for a positive constant $\delta$.
+We also assume that $\ell(x, y)=\ell(y, x)$, and that $\ell(x, y)=\infty$ if and only if $x=y$.
+It follows from Frink metrization lemma (see~\cite[Lemma~6.12]{kelley:gentop}) that any function satisfying these conditions is equal, up to an additive constant, to a logarithm of a metric.

 We define natural notions of Lipschitz and H\"older equivalence of log-scales, and show that log-scales can be ``pasted together'' from locally defined log-scales (which is one of the reasons for using them in our paper).